-Walking tours are the best way to start any trip.
-They introduce you to the city, teach you the history, and the guides share amazing tips and tricks that make your whole visit better.
+Montreal is full of secrets and interesting history.
+I’m a strong believer that walking tours are the best way to start any trip They introduce you to the city, teach you the history, and the guides share amazing tips and tricks that make your whole visit better.
 I’ve been on guiding walking tours in almost every city that I’ve travelled to!
+With a city like Montreal, there are so many little details to discover.

 Discover Hidden Gems